Animal Control / Shelter

 The City of Dalhart Animal Control provides for the safety and well being of animals within the city limits of Dalhart while enforcing state and local laws.

-The city employs two animal control officers under the supervision of Police Chief Conner.
+The city employs two animal control officers under the supervision of the Police Chief.